Contact Mike to schedule a strategic planning meeting that will deliver results and engaged staff that are part of the plan.

-- Miracle Question: You leave here today & go to sleep.
-While you are sleeping a miracle happens and what you need in order to be more effective with your work happens, but you don’t know because you were asleep.
-You arrive tomorrow what is the 1st thing you would notice that makes you realize this has happened?
+- Improvements: Miracle Question: You leave here today and go to sleep.
+While you are sleeping a miracle happens and what you need to be more effective with your work happens, but you don’t know because you were asleep.
+You arrive tomorrow the 1st thing you would notice that makes you realize this has happened is?
 How would you know?

-- Scaling Question: Currently the department, organization, team (choose appropriate) operates at X, what does X + 2 look like?
+- Scaling Question: On a scale of 0 -10 with 10 optimal and 0 being the opposition; Currently the department, organization, team (choose appropriately) operates at X, what does X + 2 look like?

 NOISE Analysis Chart

-3. After illustrating + sharing the format with the group ask them to grab some flipchart papers, markers and post-it notes.
+3. After illustrating plus sharing the format with the group ask them to grab some flipchart papers, markers, and post-it notes.
 Take about 45 minutes to 1 hour as a team to complete as many responses to the NOISE analysis as possible.
-PLEASE ask people to just share, this is a brainstorming-planning time we will evaluate the ideas later; for right now we are looking for quantity.
+PLEASE ask people just to share, this is a brainstorming-planning time we will evaluate the ideas later; for right now we are looking for quantity.

 3a.
-If you feel people will be be too judgmental.
+If you feel people will be too judgmental.

-- Ask them to work individually for about 10 minutes (more or less) filling out post-it notes by themselves on each of the areas.
+- Ask them to work individually filling out post-it notes by themselves on each of the areas.
 Start with Strengths then progress to Needs, Opportunities, Improvements, and end with Exceptions.

 - After people have had a chance to think and work by themselves, ask them to share their responses (post-it notes) on the NOISE areas.